 Project Timeline and Metrics

-Using the required Gantt chart template, provide the timeline for accomplishing specific deliverables for each project aim to benchmark progress toward stated goals and objectives.
+Project timeline and metrics must be provided for accomplishing specific deliverables for each project aim to benchmark progress toward stated goals and objectives.
+Use the required Gantt chart template (XLSX).

 Project Budget